 Subsidies: Overview

-According to the World Bank and FAO (“The Sunken Billion", 2008), marine fishing loses US$50,000 million each year around the world, a figure that could turn into benefits if correct management measures were applied.
-Along the same lines, a scientific publication headed by Dr. Rainer Froes (“Rebuilding fish stocks no later than 2015: will Europe meet the deadline?”, 2010) points out that catches could increase up to 80% if management were sustainable.
-In European waters, almost 90% of stocks evaluated are overfished, a fact that increases public spending in the shape of subsidies.
+According to the World Bank and the FAO (“The Sunken Billion”, 2008), marine fishing loses US$50,000 million each year around the world, a figure that could turn into benefits if correct management measures were applied.
+Along the same lines, a scientific publication by Dr. Rainer Froese (“Rebuilding fish stocks no later than 2015: will Europe meet the deadline?”, 2010) shows that catches could increase by up to 80% if management were sustainable.

 Shifting subsidies to environmentally beneficial measures (PDF)